-Yovanovitch communicated with Dem staffer on 'delicate' issue after complaint, emails show, despite denial
+Yovanovitch communicated with Dem staffer on 'delicate' issue after complaint, emails show, despite testimony

-EXCLUSIVE: Former U.S. Ambassador to Ukraine Marie Yovanovitch, a key witness in House Democrats' impeachment inquiry, communicated via her personal email account with a Democratic congressional staffer concerning a "quite delicate" and "time-sensitive" matter -- just two days after the whistleblower complaint was filed, and a month before the complaint became public, emails obtained by Fox News showed.
+EXCLUSIVE: Former U.S. Ambassador to Ukraine Marie Yovanovitch, a key witness in House Democrats' impeachment inquiry, communicated via her personal email account with a Democratic congressional staffer concerning a "quite delicate" and "time-sensitive" matter -- just two days after the whistleblower complaint that kickstarted the inquiry was filed, and a month before the complaint became public, emails obtained Thursday by Fox News showed.

 During Yovanovitch's deposition on Capitol Hill last month, New York Republican Rep. Lee Zeldin asked her about an email she received on Aug.
-14 from the staffer, Laura Carey -- and Yovanovitch testified under oath that she had never personally responded to it.
+14 from the staffer, Laura Carey -- and Yovanovitch indicated under oath that she had never personally responded to it.

-"They -- from the Foreign Affairs Committee, and they wanted me to come in and talk about, I guess, the circumstances of my departure," Yovanovitch said.
+"They -- from the Foreign Affairs Committee, and they wanted me to come in and talk about, I guess, the circumstances of my departure," Yovanovitch said, describing Carey's initial email.
 "I alerted the State Department, because I'm still an employee, and so, matters are generally handled through the State Department."

 Yovanovitch continued: "So, she emailed me.
 I alerted the State Department and, you know, asked them to handle the correspondence.
 And, she emailed me again and said, you know, who should I be in touch with?"

-Asked whether she responded, Yovanovitch said someone in the "Legislative Affairs Office" at the State Department had responded to the email, to the best of her knowledge.
-Yovanovitch said she did not reply to the staffer's follow-up email concerning whom she should contact at the State Department.
+Fox News is told it is a breach of normal procedure for congressional staff to reach out to a current State Department employee at their personal email address for official business.

-"I didn't respond to that email, because I had already transferred everything to the State Department and I figured they would be in touch, and they were," Yovanovitch said.
+Asked whether she responded to Carey, Yovanovitch testified that someone in the "Legislative Affairs Office" at the State Department had responded to Carey's email, to the best of her knowledge.
+Yovanovitch said she did not reply to Carey's follow-up email concerning whom she should contact at the State Department, and Yovanovitch did not indicate that she had responded to Carey's first email.

-However, emails obtained by Fox News' "Tucker Carlson Tonight" showed that in fact, Yovanovitch had responded to her Aug.
+However, emails obtained by Fox News' "Tucker Carlson Tonight" showed that in fact, Yovanovitch had responded to Carey's initial Aug.
 14 email, writing that she "would love to reconnect and look forward to chatting with you."

-Zeldin told Fox News on Thursday it was "greatly concerning" that Yovanovitch had testified incorrectly that a State Department employee was the only person to respond to Carey's email.
+"I'm writing to see if you would have time to meet up for a chat —in particular, I’m hoping to discuss some Ukraine-related oversight questions we are exploring," Carey then wrote to Yovanovitch.
+"I'd appreciate the chance to ground-truth a few pieces of information with you, some of which are quite delicate/time-sensitive and, thus, we want to make sure we get them right."

 READ YOVANOVITCH'S DEPOSITION TESTIMONY -- ZELDIN'S QUESTIONS ARE ON PG.
 213